About Waterloo, Waterloo and Waterloo

 University of Waterloo facts — general

-Peter Russell Rock Garden in spring
+Peter Russell Rock Garden during the fall

 Waterloo’s Peter Russell Rock Garden was created in 1982 to commemorate the university’s 25th anniversary.
 Voted best outdoor space, this educational and beautiful landmark in the heart of campus has grown steadily over the years to contain more than 70 specimens of rocks and minerals.